Wangbaiyue007/rtd-pybullet/README.md

 - [`armour`](https://github.com/roahmlab/armtd-dev/tree/1719161629de9820625ad52bc8e42b7a01a6543d) (included as submodule)

 ### Install the Blender plugin on Ubuntu
-Make sure Blender is installed
+Make sure Blender is installed first.
+Then install the blender plugin:

     sudo snap install blender --classic

+Look at the Blender documentation for installing plugins on Windows or MacOS.

 ### Install `rtd-pybullet`
     git clone https://github.com/roahmlab/rtd-pybullet